-This post was sponsored on behalf of TracFone Wireless and One2One Network.
+This post was sponsored on behalf of TracFone Wireless.
 All opinions stated are my own.

 I started my first paying job when I was 10.

 I knew it was work and that I was earning money but since it was as local talent in a national ballet company, it didn’t really feel like I had a job…more like I was getting paid to have fun!
 A lot changed over the years as my jobs became more about earning an income for my family and less about just having fun.
 Along the way, I was lucky enough to learn some very wise career advice from some amazing mentors that has really changed my life!

 Here are my favorite career tips:

 1. Make yourself indispensable.
 Know your job and how to help your superiors do their jobs better.
 Make it so that your help is necessary, not a luxury.